sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 Perez C. (Undergraduate student), **Karmakar S.**: An NLP-assisted Bayesian time-series analysis for prevalence of cyberbullying on Twitter during COVID-19 pandemic.
 [Paper](https://arxiv.org/abs/2208.04980).
 To appear at Social Network Analysis and Mining.

 Deb, S., **Karmakar, S.**: A novel spatiotemporal algorithm and its application on COVID-19 data from the United States.
-Minor revision submitted at Computational Statistics and Data Analysis.
+To appear at Computational Statistics and Data Analysis.

 Plakandaras, V.,  Gupta, R.,  Wohar, M.,  **Karmakar, S.**: Are Real Interest Rates a Monetary Phenomenon in Advanced Economies?
 Evidence from Over 700 Years of Data.
 To appear at Research in International Business and Finance.
+Volume 66, October 2023, 102010.
+[Paper](https://www.sciencedirect.com/science/article/abs/pii/S0275531923001368?dgcid=coauthor)

 Bhasin, D. (Graduate student), **Karmakar, S.**, Podder, M., Roy, S. : On a class of Probabilistic Cellular Automata with Size-3 Neighborhood and Their Applications on Percolation Games.
 [Paper](https://arxiv.org/abs/2208.11670).
 Revision requested from Electronic Journal of Probability.
 ### <a name="articles"></a>Submitted articles